ElesCloud/ESCDocuments/HANDBOOK.md

 - Airborne
   - All things that fly - fighter jets, gunships, fleetships.

 More information about specific gear and how to progress in the class system can be found in [this document (internal only).](https://github.com/ElesCloud/ESCDocuments/blob/main/CLASSES.md)

+# Chapter Six: Epilogue

+This handbook was designed and is currently maintained by Eles Cloud.
+If you have any questions, you can reach out there, or to any other officer.
+Suggestions are welcome.

+Remember that ignorance is not an excuse.

+Thank you for reading.

 [RETURN TO TOP](#table-of-contents)